John Retallack: Career

 He is the author of twelve plays for young people and has adapted numerous texts for the stage and for radio.

-Oberon Books publish four of his plays for Company of Angels (Hannah & Hanna, Risk, Club Asylum and Virgins).
+Oberon Books published four of his plays for Company of Angels (Hannah & Hanna, Risk, Club Asylum and Virgins).
 Methuen publish Sweetpeter.
 His plays have been translated and published in several languages and are performed in Germany, Austria, Sweden, Holland and France.

 He was the founding director of ATC Theatre (1977–85) which continues today as a National Portfolio client of the Arts Council of England.

 John was formerly director of Oldham Coliseum Theatre (1985–88) and Oxford Stage Company (1989–99) where his adaptation of Melvin Burgess’s Junk won the TMA Young People's Award in 1998.
 His Shakespeare productions for Oxford Stage Company toured internationally and won widespread critical acclaim over a period of ten years.

 From 2001- 2011 he was the founding director of Company of Angels, now operating under the name Boundless Theatre, which produces new and experimental work for young audiences and continues today as a National Portfolio client of the Arts Council of England.

 From 2010 - 2013, he was Associate Director at Bristol Old Vic where he remains Artistic Associate.

 In 2013, he became Tutor in Writing for Performance at Ruskin College in Oxford.

 In 2015, he will revive his 2014 production of DIDO & AENEAS for Bristol Old Vic/English Concert and spend two months with the 'reseau europeen des centres culturels de rencontre' at La Chartreuse de Neuville in France researching a play about the current plight of refugees in Calais.